davesheldon/nap/docs/index.md

 nav_order: 1
 ---
 {: .fs-10 .fw-300 }
-# Achieve _FAST_ HTTP test automation without all the fuss.
+# Lightning-Fast, Accurate, Open Source API Test Automation

 {: .fs-6 .fw-300 }
-Nap is a tool for building, running and testing requests over HTTP.
+Nap is a command-line tool that utilizes YAML files to test APIs.

 ![mpb](https://github.com/davesheldon/nap/assets/7782805/e7d70e5e-6ea3-4bb8-b909-e770ec9298f7)

 {: .fs-6 .fw-300 }
 Run large-scale workloads in a fraction of the time.

 Nap super-charges your test automation workflow with parallel execution, breaking up test cases into groups that can be run in parallel.

 {: .fs-6 .fw-300 }
 Quickly and collaboratively test your HTTP APIs.

 Nap's syntax is simple enough to quickly jot down during the design process.
 Powerful asserts make writing test cases a breeze.
-The declarative YAML format means you can check your tests into source control to share them with your team.
+Nap's declarative YAML format means you can check your tests into source control to share them with your team.

 {: .fs-6 .fw-300 }
 Run locally or integrate with your favorite CI/CD tool.